 At 18 years old, teens in Idaho will graduate to the full license.
 At this time all restrictions will be lifted.

 Like all drivers, teens in Idaho must provide financial responsibility.
 Parents and guardians are required to sign a liability statement, assuming financial responsibility for the driver.
-In most cases, teen drivers are covered on the insurance policy of a parent or guardian until they are independent.
+In most cases, teen drivers are covered by the insurance policy of a parent or guardian until they are independent.

 For a list of companies that we recommend, visit our Best Insurance Companies page.